Alan Donaldson - Owner/CEO

 What’s your background?

-I worked hands-on in food manufacturing for 20 years – 16 in Operations latterly focusing on business improvement and turnaround programmes and the last 5 as an interim manager.
-It’s this experience that meant from the outset I could fully appreciate the role interims play and successfully match the appropriate interim to the client’s needs.
+I worked hands-on in food manufacturing for 20 years; 16 years in Operations focusing on business improvement and turnaround programmes, the last 5 as an interim manager.
+It’s this experience that means I fully appreciate the role interims play and enables me to successfully match the appropriate interim to a client’s needs.

-As both a hiring manager and an interim I had the benefit of seeing how recruiters I dealt with approached the task.
+Having been both a hiring manager and an interim I’ve had the benefit of seeing how recruiters I dealt with approached the task.
 I built AIM in the knowledge that to succeed and stand apart from the crowd AIM had to apply the best methods and steer clear of the worst.

 I started AIM in July 2004.
 Initially I ran it alongside my own career as an interim manager before dedicating myself to AIM in 2005.

 Post-COVID19 I’m back at the coal face; it’s all hands on deck these days.
 I spend most of my day on the telephone making and maintaining those all important connections that make the world go round – those calls occur in a variety of places, I’m no longer tied to a desk.
 I’m hoping in the not too distant future to incorporate client meetings on the golf course although the calls will have to divert so as not to distract anyone from their swing!

 Helping others succeed.
 There are many contacts I have made through offering advice and help in the course of the recruitment journey, both to clients and candidates, notwithstanding I played no active role in their recruitment.
 Our primary focus is on you – not us.